Laendrun/BusinessCentralBlob/Python/README.md

 - `ConvertBlobToText`: Converts a Blon to a text.
 - `ConvertTextToBlob`: Converts a text to a Blob.
+- `ConvertBlobsToTexts`: Converts a list of Blobs to a list of texts.
+- `ConvertTextsToBlobs`: Converts a list of texts to a list of Blobs.

 ## How to use